Kloudless/meeting-scheduler/README.md

   });
 ```

-In the Schedule view, you can customize event metadata before submitting
+In the Schedule view, customize calendar event metadata before creation
-the schedule by utilizing [preSchedule](#preSchedule) event:
+by listening for the [preSchedule](#preSchedule) JS event:

 ```js
 scheduler.on('preSchedule', (eventData) => {